 - Slowly start back the boat either downwind or downstream.
 You would need to let out about eight-ten times the anchor line as the depth of the water.
 It all depends on the wind, the size of the wave, and the intensity.
 Hook the line off around the cleat of the bow and grab the anchor chain and pull it to ensure the anchor is all set.

 - When you have finished anchoring.
 Keep a close eye to scope out the sightings of the objects that are onshore or the buoys.
 That is present so that you know exactly where you left your boat and where it is located.
-Also, continuously monitor the sighting to ensure that the anchor of the boat is well-grounded and not pull.
+Also, continuously monitor the sighting to ensure that the anchor of the traditional boat is well-grounded and not pull.

 - Check the connecting knots existing across your anchor chain at certain intervals.
 If and when necessary, go for splices because knots have the potential to weaken a line faster.